-Porn Addicts Will Soon Be Diagnosable Using the WHO’s Diagnostic Manual (ICD-11)
+Porn Addicts Are Diagnosable Using the WHO’s Diagnostic Manual (ICD-11)

 As you may have heard, in 2013 the editors of the Diagnostic and Statistical Manual (DSM-5), which lists mental health diagnoses, declined to add a disorder called “Hypersexual Disorder.”
 Such a diagnosis could have been used to diagnose sexual behavior addictions.
 Experts say that this has caused major problems for those suffering:

 This exclusion has hindered prevention, research, and treatment efforts, and left clinicians without a formal diagnosis for compulsive sexual behaviour disorder.

 World Health Organization to the rescue

 The World Health Organization publishes its own diagnostic manual, known as the International Classification of Diseases (ICD), which includes diagnostic codes for all known diseases, including mental health disorders.
 It is used worldwide, and it is published under an open copyright.

 So why is the DSM used widely in the United States?
 The APA promotes the use of the DSM instead of the ICD because the APA earns millions of dollars selling its copyrighted materials relating to the DSM.
 Elsewhere in the world, however, most practitioners rely on the free ICD.
 In fact, the code numbers in both manuals conform to the ICD.